froberge/ocp-pipeline/README.md

   sleep 20
 done
 ```
 :warning: if you use that option the demo is over, just review what was created in your cluster and execute the pipelinerun or trigger.
+To validate the content you can run some of the command you will find in Options 2 to validate the service account, the triggers and pipeline.

 ---

-#### Option 2:
+##### Option 2:

 Create a project to use for this tutorial using the OpenShift CLI.